Monday, June 24, 2013

 Career highlights

-Having previously appeared in The Avengers (1963), Michael later appeared in The Children of the New Forest (1964), Randall and Hopkirk (Deceased) (1969), Smith (1970), The Rivals of Sherlock Holmes (1973), Secret Army (1978), Matilda's England (1979), Get Lost!
+Having previously appeared in Love Story (1963) and The Avengers (1963), Michael later appeared in The Children of the New Forest (1964), Randall and Hopkirk (Deceased) (1969), Smith (1970), The Rivals of Sherlock Holmes (1973), Secret Army (1978), Matilda's England (1979), Get Lost!
 (1981), Fighting Back (1986), Robin Hood: Prince of Thieves (1991) and Wycliffe (1996).
 Michael also played Bob Statham, owner of the Weatherfield Recorder, in soap Coronation Street (1983 & 1987-88).

 Facts

+Michael started out as a lumberjack in Canada before becoming an actor.
 Coincidentally, Michael's character in The Dalek Invasion of Earth was played by his Wheel in Space co-star Kenneth Watson in the movie version, Daleks: Invasion Earth 2150 AD (1966).

-Meriel Hobson (Woman in the Woods) Sep 22 1905 to Apr 6 1997
+Meriel Hobson (Woman in the woods) September 22nd 1905 to April 6th 1997

 Career highlights

-Meriel had previously appeared in Break in Festivities (1959), Dixon of Dock Green (1962) and Cluff (1964), and later appeared in soap Crossroads (1965).
-Meriel was a member of the Quince Players amateur theatrical society in Berkshire in the 1950s/60s and also directed productions for them, often pantomimes.
+Meriel, who was married to television writer Rodney Hobson, was a member of the Quince Players amateur theatrical society in Berkshire in the 1950s/60s and also directed productions for them, often pantomimes.
 The Players are still going today.

 Martyn Huntley (Roboman)